emcodest/ravecheckout-php/README.md

     allow_redirect: 'yes'  in the request object

 # SUPPORT IS AVAILABLE
-   - If you need help in setting up on your CPANEL account.
+   - If you need quick help in setting up very secure flutterwave payment on your CPANEL account.

       Just email me: eeema9@gmail.com